thindil/tashy/README.md

 ## Documentation

-For the last release, the library code documenation is available online at:
+For the latest release, the library code documentation is available online at:

 https://thindil.github.io/tashy/

+### Documentation sections

+* FUNCTION   - general information what the subprogram is doing
+* SOURCE     - declaration of the subprogram
+* PARAMETERS - detailed information about the subprogram parameters
+* RESULT     - value returned by the function
+* OUTPUT     - value returned by the procedure
+* HISTORY    - list of main changes to the subprogram
+* TODO       - list of things to do, plans for the future of the subprogram
+* EXAMPLE    - Simple example how to use the subprogram
+* COMMANDS   - Tcl command equivalent for the subprogram.
+Notation is similar to this used in Tcl manual `?parameter?` means that parameter is optional, `...` means "repeat previous parameters/values/pairs". **NOTE:** if COMMANDS value differs from this what is in Tcl manual, it means that Ada subprogram uses exactly that variant of the Tcl command.
+* SEE ALSO   - Points to the similar Ada subprogram

+### Examples

 Also, in directory [demos](demos/) you will find some examples of usage of the library.

-## Generating the code documentation
+### Generating the code documentation

 To generate (or regenerate) code documentation, you need [ROBODoc](https://rfsber.home.xs4all.nl/Robo/) If you have it, in main project directory (where this file is) enter terminal